 Thank you very much for your submitting a sample, we greatly appreciate it!

-VERY encouraging news, more research is needed but they are closing in on the gene!
+VERY encouraging news, more research is needed and they need FUNDS!!!!

 Click Below to listen to Dr Meurs answer questions about SAS (8/15/2011)